ThomasLengeling/KinectPV2/README.md

 #### Examples

-- TestImages, Test all Frames/Images for the Kinect
+- TestImages, Test all Frames/Images for the Kinect.
-- SkeletonMaskDepth, Skeleton positions are mapped to match the depth and body index frames
+- SkeletonMaskDepth, Skeleton positions are mapped to match the depth and body index frames.
-- SkeletonColor, Skeleton is mapped to match the color frame
+- SkeletonColor, Skeleton is mapped to match the color frame.
 - Skeleton3d, 3d Skeleton example needs love.
-- SimpleFaceTracking, simple face tracking with mode detection
+- SimpleFaceTracking, simple face tracking with mode detection.
-- PointCloudOGL, Point cloud depth render using openGL and shaders
+- PointCloudOGL, Point cloud depth render using openGL and shaders.
-- PointCloudDepth, point cloud in a single 2d Image and threshold example
+- PointCloudDepth, point cloud in a single 2d Image and threshold example.
-- PointCloudColor, Point cloud in color, using openGL and shaders
+- PointCloudColor, Point cloud in color, using openGL and shaders.
-- MaskTest, Body Index test, and body index with depth
+- MaskTest, Body Index test, and body index with depth.
-- Mask_findUsers, find number of users base on body index information
+- Mask_findUsers, find number of users base on body index information.
-- MapDepthToColor, depth to color mapping, depth frame is aligned with color frame
+- MapDepthToColor, depth to color mapping, depth frame is aligned with color frame.
-- HDFaceVertex, Face vertices are match with the color frame
+- HDFaceVertex, Face vertices are match with the color frame.
-- HDColor, 1920 x 1080 RGB frame
+- HDColor, 1920 x 1080 RGB frame.
 - DepthTest, Depth test with raw depth data.
-- CoordinateMapperRGBDepth, example broken, check 0.7.2 version
+- CoordinateMapperRGBDepth, example broken, check 0.7.2 version.
+- RecordPointCloud, simple OBJ recording of the point cloud.
 - [OpenCV](https://github.com/atduskgreg/opencv-processing) examples:
   - Live Capture App
   - Find Contours with depth or bodyIndex

 #### Build

-To build the library from source, look at the Build_libs folder
+To build the KinectPV2 library from source code, look at the Build_libs folder
 - KinectPV2_vc2012, builds the .dll library with JNI code.
 - KinectPV2_Eclipse, builds the .jar library for processing.